axon10x/azure-psm/deploy/vm-swap-os-disk/readme.md

 **NOTE** Run _EITHER_ step12.opt1.swap-os-disk-with-arm-template.sh _OR_ step12.opt2.swap-os-disk-with-azure-cli.sh.
 They do the same thing, but use different approaches.
 The first uses an ARM template to swap the VM OS disk; the second uses an Azure CLI command to swap the VM OS disk.

 [step12.opt1.swap-os-disk-with-arm-template.sh](step12.opt2.swap-os-disk-with-arm-template.sh): Deallocates the VM deployed in step 11 and swaps its OS disk.
 This script uses the same VM ARM template used in earlier steps to deploy VMs, but in this case an OS disk Azure resource ID is passed with the `osDiskId` parameter so that an OS disk swap occurs.

-This approach is for situations where you prefer ARM templates to Azure CLI commands, but note that you must run the VM ARM template with all the parameters you used to deploy it.
+This approach is for situations where you prefer ARM templates to Azure CLI commands, but note that you must run the VM ARM template with the same parameters you used to deploy the VM originally, so that the VM config is preserved.
 In step11, the VM is deployed with a user-assigned managed identity and an SSH username and public key, and that has to be repeated here, meaning more complexity just to swap an OS disk.

 The script is set for three OS disks: the OS disk deployed with the VM in step 11, whose disk ID is stored in variable `$vm3OsDiskIdVersion0`, and the two OS disks created in step 10, stored in variables `$vm3OsDiskIdVersion1` and `$vm3OsDiskIdVersion2`.
 You can set any of these three variables to the `osDiskId` parameter on the `az deployment group create` command, in order to swap the corresponding OS disk onto the VM.

 [step12.opt2.swap-os-disk-with-azure-cli.sh](step12.opt2.swap-os-disk-with-azure-cli.sh): Deallocates the VM deployed in step 11 and swaps its OS disk.
 This script uses the Azure CLI command `az vm update` to set a new OS disk on the VM.
-This approach has the advantage of simplicity, but it may not be suitable if you can only run ARM templates, such as in a constrained CI/CD pipeline.
+This approach has the advantage of simplicity, but it may not be suitable if you can only run ARM templates.

 The script is set for three OS disks: the OS disk deployed with the VM in step 11, whose disk ID is stored in variable `$vm3OsDiskIdVersion0`, and the two OS disks created in step 10, stored in variables `$vm3OsDiskIdVersion1` and `$vm3OsDiskIdVersion2`.
 You can set any of these three variables to the `az vm update` CLI command's `--os-disk` parameter, in order to swap the corresponding OS disk onto the VM.

 ### Deployment